Pdamian96/osuAPWorldPrivate/README.md

 * `build_pool.py`
     -> Builds a custom `OsuSongData.json` used by the osu Archipelago
 * `extractor.py`
-    -> reads `OsuSongData.json` and turns it into a plain text file where very line is a beatmapset
+    -> reads `OsuSongData.json` and turns it into a plain text file where every line is a beatmapset
 * `gui.py`
-    -> produces final include_songs List
+    -> produces final include_songs List with filters

 ### Data files